PBKoning/SliceGame/README.md

 09-01-2023 (1): Added a lemon, fixed an error in deleting targets: bomb was not on the temp list, causing it to dissapear all of a sudden sometimes.

 09-01-2023 (2): Added a first kind of game_mode where targets are randome chosen and have a sort of random flight.

+10-01-2023: Turned game logic in a playable game, with increasing difficulty